argenisosorio/laravel-5-crud/readme.md

 -In the relationships branch we can test a Laravel crud, contains examples of one-to-many with subjects and students.

 You may navigate to you URL http://127.0.0.1:8000/subjects and http://127.0.0.1:8000/students

+-In the blade-example branch we can test examples of the extension of templates with blade.

+You may navigate to you URL http://127.0.0.1:8000/students